To enter the Netherlands for the purpose of studying, you may require a visa and/or a residence permit, depending on the following factors:

 Change permit study or orientation year into Fontys study

-If your are a Non EU student having a residence permit study of Orientation Year and you want to start a Fontys study, the status of your residence permit has to be screened.
+If your are a Non EU student having a residence permit Study or Orientation Year and you want to start a Fontys study, the status of your residence permit has to be screened.

-Your study department has to send a request to start the Fontys visa procedure to Team International Students to screen your residence permit and your personal data.
+Your study department has to send a request to start the Fontys visa procedure to Student administration International to screen your residence permit and your personal data.
 You can not do this yourself.